MusheAbdulHakim/Laravel-Smarthr/README.md

 DB_PASSWORD=

 ```
-8. Import full database sql file in the database folder, or run migrations
+8. Import sql file in the db folder, or run migrations
-Use this command to run migrations
+Use this command to run migrations and seeders

 ```
 php artisan migrate --seed